Jeyhooon/2d_landmark_based_localization/README.md

 #### Using Better Methods
 Like using [Mixture-MCL algorithm](https://www.sciencedirect.com/science/article/pii/S0004370201000698?ref=cra_js_challenge&fr=RR-1) which works well with small sample size and recovers faster from robot kidnapping.

+#### Finding better Hyper-Parameters
+Tuning hyper-parameters is a very important part of any algorithm.
+In this project, the hyper-parameters are chosen based on some intuition and trial and error.